 “Dow 14,000 Dow 100” the crowd chanted.

-Cody replied, “Neither bonds nor equities” and then sat down.
+Cody replied, “Neither bonds nor equities were safe” and then sat down.
 Luck stood up.
 She cleared her voice and said.
 “We will begin with the options.”
 As she spoke, the sibling prisoners were led forward by a female guard.
 The girl had a dazed expression on her face; the boy’s face was streaked with tears.
 The boy tightly squeezed the sister’s hand.

 Luck said, “Is there a call for these orphan children?
 Because they are brother and sister they must be optioned together.”

-A gaunt man with leathery skin and grey hair stepped into the torchlight in front of Luck, “I would like to buy a call option.”
+A gaunt man with leathery skin stepped into the torchlight in front of Luck, “I would like to buy a call option.”

-“So would I.” A much younger man with dirty blond hair stepped forward.
+“So would I.” A younger man with dirty blond hair stepped forward.

 The gaunt man looked aghast when the younger man spoke: he fell to his knees in the sand in front of Luck and said, pointing at the younger, fitter man, “Please cancel his bid.
 I am 41 years old and do not have a wife.
 This man has the rest of his life to breed.
 My time is running short.
 Please.”
 The second bidder watched the old man with a bemused look on his face.